This content is relevant for:Coronavirus

 In order to prevent the further spread of the coronavirus, Germany implemented travel restrictions for entries from outside the Schengen area in mid-March.

-On July 1, 2020, the European Council adopted a recommendation on the gradual lifting of the temporary restrictions on non-essential travel into the EU.
+On July 1, 2020, the European Council adopted a recommendation on the gradual lifting of the temporary restrictions on non-essential travel to the EU.
 Germany implemented the recommendation on July 2, 2020, allowing unrestricted entry to Germany from specific third countries with low infection rates.
-For up-to-date information and a list of all relevant countries, please refer to the dedicated website of the German Federal Foreign Office.
+For up-to-date information and a list of all relevant countries, please refer to the dedicated website of the German Federal Ministry of Interior.
 Travel to Germany from other third countries is also permitted in specific cases including for example:

 The possibility to enter Germany depends on the place of departure and not the person’s nationality.